166 Rhodope

-Rhodope (minor planet designation: 166 Rhodope) is a dark background asteroid from the central region of the asteroid belt, approximately 55 kilometers in diameter.
+166 Rhodope is a dark background asteroid from the central region of the asteroid belt, approximately 55 kilometers in diameter.
 It was discovered on 15 August 1876, by German–American astronomer Christian Peters at the Litchfield Observatory in Clinton, New York, United States.
 The asteroid was named after Queen Rhodope from Greek mythology.

 Orbit and classification

 Rhodope is a non-family asteroid of the main belt's background population, when applying the Hierarchical Clustering Method to its proper orbital elements.
 Alternatively, it has been dynamically assigned to the stony Eunomia family (502), which have a different spectral class and albedo than that of Rhodope though.
 The asteroid has also been considered a member of the Adeona family.

 Rhodope orbits the Sun in the central asteroid belt at a distance of 2.1–3.3 AU once every 4 years and 5 months (1,607 days).
 Its orbit has an eccentricity of 0.21 and an inclination of 12° with respect to the ecliptic.
 The body's observation arc begins with the first recorded observation by the MPC at Vienna Observatory on 10 September 1885, or more than 9 years after its official discovery observation at Clinton.

 On 19 October 2005, it was observed occulting the prominent star Regulus from Vibo Valentia, Italy.